 Lua is an extensible, lightweight programming language written in C. It started as an in-house project in 1993 by Roberto Ierusalimschy, Luiz Henrique de Figueiredo, and Waldemar Celes.

-It was designed from the beginning to be a software that can integrated with code written in C and other conventional languages.
+It was designed from the beginning to be a software that can be integrated with the code written in C and other conventional languages.
 This integration brings many benefits.
-It does not try to do what C can already do but aims at offering what C is not good for: a good distance from the hardware, dynamic structures, no redundancies, ease of testing and debugging.
+It does not try to do what C can already do but aims at offering what C is not good at: a good distance from the hardware, dynamic structures, no redundancies, ease of testing and debugging.
 For this, Lua has a safe environment, automatic memory management, and good facilities for handling strings and other kinds of data with dynamic size.

 Lua provides a set of unique features that makes it distinct from other languages.
-These include:
+These include −

 Both Lua's language and its interpreter are mature, small, and fast.
-It has evolved from the other programming languages and top software standards.
+It has evolved from other programming languages and top software standards.
 Being small in size makes it possible for it to run on small devices with low memory.

 Scripting in Standalone Applications

 Extensions and add-ons for databases like MySQL Proxy and MySQL WorkBench